KenDickey/Cuis-Smalltalk-BabySteps/PortingNotesRISCV64.md

 git clone https://github.com/OpenSmalltalk/opensmalltalk-vm opensmalltalk-vm-rv64
 cd opensmalltalk-vm-rv64/image
 ```

-## VMMaker Image

-The first thing to do is create a VMMaker image.

 The `image` directory contains a number of scripts and Smalltalk files.
 In this case
 ```